-The facade of St Peter's Basilica is crowned with thirteen colossal statues.
+The grand facade of St Peter's Basilica is crowned with thirteen colossal statues.
 In the centre stands Christ the Redeemer (6 metres high) and you may be forgiven for assuming that he is flanked by his 12 apostles.
 However, this is not quite the case.

 The basilica might be dedicated to St Peter, but the 'Prince of the Apostles' is nowhere to be seen atop the facade of the church.
 The twelfth figure is, in fact, St John the Baptist, who stands in the place of honour on the right side of Christ.